 Introduction to Nested Class in Java

-Nested class refers to a class that is inside of another class.
+A nested class refers to a class that is inside of another class.
 Java allows us to create nested classes in java.
 A nested class is one of the members of its outer class.
-It can be declared as public, private, protected or default as well.
+It can also be declared public, private, protected, or default.
 The nested class has access to the other member of the outer class, while vice versa is not possible.
-It means the outer class doesn’t have access to a nested class member as the nested class is a member of its enclosing outer class, so dot (.) used to access the nested class & its members.
+It means the outer class doesn’t have access to a nested class member as the nested class is a member of its enclosing outer class, so dot (.) is used to access the nested class & its members.
 The nested class doesn’t have any static keywords.

 Categories of Nested Class in Java